 To make up for this loss of joint stability, the global system will naturally take over.
 This means the outer muscles must take on two jobs: moving and stabilizing.
 But they are not built to stay on constantly like the inner muscles.
 So it’s only a matter of time for them to tighten up like a knot.

 A classic example of this is tight hamstrings (outer muscles) compensating for a weak core (inner muscles).
 It is the body's innate way to protect the spine, by stiffening up muscles further down the myofascial chain.
-If not properly addressed, this muscle imbalance will set in motion a cycle of pain and movement dysfunction.
+In other words, your hamstrings might be tight due to joint instability at the spine.
+If not properly addressed, this muscle imbalance will set in motion a cycle of pain that could lead to more serious injuries, like pulling or tearing your hamstrings while running.

 So how do we treat this?
-At Activcore, we apply suspension exercises to wake up the dormant muscles and thus reverse the pain cycle.
-Known as NEURAC (NEURomuscular ACtivation), it’s a method of rebooting the body’s inner stabilizing system through repeated joint motions performed in a “zero-gravity” environment.
+At Activcore, we apply suspension exercises to wake up the dormant stabilizer muscles and reverse the pain cycle.
+Our approach is called NEURAC (NEURomuscular ACtivation).
+It's a method of rebooting the body's inner stabilizing system through proprioceptively enriched exercises.
+Essentially, by having you perform repeated joint motions in a painless "zero-gravity" environment, NEURAC tells your brain that it is safe to turn the joint stabilizers back on.
 It's like turning up a light switch to muscles that went dim.

-The moral of my story is to pay homage to Anders Bergmark for making this discovery.
+The moral of my story is to pay homage to Anders Bergmark for making this discovery more than 30 years ago.
 It has changed the way I look at the body.
-It has helped me explain to clients why they are in pain.
-Most importantly, regardless of how degenerative a joint may look on an X-ray or MRI, it has shown me that joint health relies more on how well the inner muscles are working.
+It has also helped me explain to my clients why they are in pain.
+Most importantly, regardless of how degenerative someone's spine may look on an X-ray or MRI, it has shown me that joint health relies more on how well the inner muscles are working.

-Check out the Redcord suspension system to learn more about how we reactivate these inner muscles.
+Check out the Redcord suspension system to learn more about how to test and treat the body's inner stabilizing system.

 Bergmark, A. Stability of the Lumbar Spine.
 ACTA Orthopaedica Scandinavica Supplementum No. 30, Vol. 60.
 1989